AyrA/HolidayLib/README.md

 Note: Serialization should be done in a way so that deserialization doesn't depends on the exact length of the byte array to match.
-This means data has to be serialized in a way that permits excessive data being present after all serialized fields.
+This means data has to be serialized in a way that permits excessive data being present after all fields are serialized.

 #### Deserialize(byte[])